How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Extended Related Work

-\paragraph{Test-time recurrence extrapolation.} The optimistic picture inherited from synthetic algorithmic tasks~\citep{fan2024looped}, of train short and deploy deep, has not transferred cleanly to general language modelling. \citep{geiping2025scaling, prairie2026parcae} train their models with Poisson-Lognormal-sampled recurrence counts extending to large values, to enable test-time scaling.
-However, \citet{prairie2026parcae} fit a unified training-plus-inference law whose test-time component is a saturating exponential $\mathcal{L}(T) = \mathcal{L}_\infty + Z \exp(-z T / \mu_\text{rec})$ that plateaus at $T \approx \mu_\text{rec}$.
-Thus, the training mean recurrence caps the test-time frontier, even though recurrence count is stochastically sampled during training. \citet{zhu2025scaling}'s Ouro was trained with an entropy-regularised adaptive gate at maximum recurrence $T_m{=}4$ and reports no inference-time gains beyond the trained depth.
+\paragraph{Test-time loop extrapolation.} The optimistic picture from synthetic algorithmic tasks~\citep{fan2024looped}, of training at low recurrence counts and extrapolating to greater depth at inference, has not transferred cleanly to general language modelling. \citet{geiping2025scaling, prairie2026parcae} train their models with sampled recurrence counts extending to large values, to enable test-time scaling.
+However, \citet{prairie2026parcae} fit a joint training–inference scaling law whose test-time component is a saturating exponential $\mathcal{L}(T) = \mathcal{L}_\infty + Z \exp(-z T / \mu_\text{rec})$ that plateaus at $T \approx \mu_\text{rec}$.
+Thus, the mean recurrence in training caps the test-time frontier.
+Ouro~\citep{zhu2025scaling} was trained with an anytime-prediction gate and reports no inference-time gains beyond the trained depth either.
 Taken together, effective inference depth in trained looped LMs concentrates near the training depth distribution rather than extrapolating freely past it.
 We therefore treat $r$ as an architectural, not a test-time, scaling axis.
+Until depth extrapolation works, it likewise does not raise the worth of a recurrence beyond what $\varphi$ captures at training time.